vancouvercodingschool/code-102-guide/curriculum/class-07/lab/README.md

 ### Submission Instructions

-Submit a link to a part of the code you are most proud of.
+Share in the discussion a part of the code you are most proud of.
 Explain here how it came to be, and why you like it.
 Check out what your classmates did!